kickstartDS/kickstartDS/packages/tools/docusaurus/docs/basics/tokens/index.md

 # Token

-## What are token?
+## What are Token?

-**Tokens** are the smallest building blocks of a design system.
+**Token** are the smallest building blocks of a design system.
 Based on the values they store, they are usually used across multiple tools and platforms to ensure consistence and matching brand identity.
-Because tokens are described abstraction, the defined values can change without disturbing the designer or developer experience.
+Because Token are described abstraction, the defined values can change without disturbing the designer or developer experience.

 > The single source of truth to name and store a design decision, distributed so teams can use it across design tools and coding languages.
-> _-W3C Design Tokens Community Group_
+> _-W3C Design Token Community Group_

-**kickstartDS** differentiates between Design and Component token.
-Whereas described above Design Token store values e.g. color, typography, spacing, animation, etc., Component Tokens represent the properties and values that are contained in a component, e.g. container, label text, icons, and states.
+**kickstartDS** differentiates between Design and Component Token.
+Whereas described above Design Token store values e.g. color, typography, spacing, animation, etc., Component Token represent the properties and values that are contained in a component, e.g. container, label text, icons, and states.

 <Section ks-theme="docs" spaceBefore="none" spaceAfter="small" width="full">
   <TeaserBox